berkley4/ungoogled-chromium-debian/.github/README.md

 for p in optional/march optional/system/jpeg; do sed "s@^#\($p\.patch\)@\1@" \
   -i debian/patches/series.debian

-# Normally you just need to run the following
+# Normally you just need to run the following (see above for enabling translate/chromecast)
 debian/rules setup

 # Change version (eg create a pre-release from an yet-to-be-approved UC update pull request)